ethancohen123/multimodal-drug-discovery/README.md

 There is a subset of this dataset containing 10.5K compound with their associated images and could be a way to start since it is quite easy to download and the metadata are also easily available at https://github.com/ml-jku/hti-cnn with the metadata in datasplit.
+We will start by a subset of this to experiment quickly ( 1/10 of the data)